Free Curves on Varieties: An example in positive characteristic

 Let $X$ be the Fermat quintic surface $x_0^5+x_1^5+x_2^5+x_3^5=0$ in $\bP^3$ over an algebraically closed field of characteristic $p$.
 In \cite{shioda} it is proven that if $p\neq 5$ and $p$ is not congruent to $1$ modulo $5$, then $X$ is a unirational general type surface and if we quotient by the action of the group $G$ of $5$-th roots of unity $x_i\mapsto \zeta^i x_i$, then we obtain a Godeaux surface which is again unirational but has algebraic fundamental group $\pi_1^{\et}(X/G, \bar{y}) \cong \bZ/5\bZ$.
 Note that in characteristic zero, the notions of rationally chain connected, rationally connected, freely rationally connected (see \cite{shen}) and separably rationally connected all coincide and it is known that each variety in this class is simply connected.
 In positive characteristic however these notions are in decreasing generality and can differ.
 A rationally chain connected variety always has finite fundamental group (see \cite{cl03}) whereas a freely rationally connected variety is simply connected (see \cite{shen}).
 Note that Shioda's example above gives a unirational and hence rationally connected variety over a characteristic $p$ algebraically closed field which is not simply connected.

 \n We show there is a smooth projective variety in characteristic $p$ which has infinite \'etale fundamental group but after a finite number of MRC quotients we terminate with a point.
 Let $C$ be a smooth $5$ to $1$ cover of $\bP^1$, with defining affine equation of the form $y^5=f(x)$ where $f$ is a general polynomial of high degree.
 We have an action of $G=\bZ/5\bZ$ on $C$ which we can extend to the product $X\times C$ of the above Fermat quintic $X$ with $C$.
-Projecting from the quotient onto the second factor we have a morphism

-where we have identified $C/G$ with $\bP^1$.
+Projecting from the quotient onto the second factor we have a morphism $(X\times C)/G \to \bP^1$ where we have identified $C/G$ with $\bP^1$.
 The general fibre of this morphism is isomorphic to $X$.
 We have a short exact sequence

 Hence we have constructed an example of a smooth projective variety over an algebraically closed field of characteristic $p$ whose fundamental group is infinite yet whose tower of MRC quotients terminates with a point.